Twitter Identity Provider

 Pied Piper using Twitter, if their user does not exist in FusionAuth it will be created dynamically, and if the

 Create registration toggle has been enabled, the user will also be registered for

-Create registration off and you will need to manually register a user for this application before they may complete login with Twitter.
+Create registration off.
+You will need to manually register a user for this application before they may

 That’s it, now the

-Login with Twitter button will show up on the login page for Pied Piper.
+Sign in with Twitter button will show up on the login page for the Pied Piper application.

 The Twitter API key found in your Twitter App Keys and tokens settings in the